13th National Congress of the Chinese Communist Party: The primary stage of socialism

 In his speech, Zhao Ziyang stated that "Reform is the only process through which China can be revitalized.
 It is a process which is irreversible and which accords with the will of the people and the general trend of events."
 Building socialism with Chinese features, Zhao announced, was an experiment that could not possibly have been foreseen by 19th-century European theorists.
 The central task of proclaiming market reforms was due to the fact of the widespread poverty and backwardness that existed throughout China.

 The Chinese leadership reconciled to the idea that market mechanisms and central planning were both "neutral means and methods that do not determine the basic economic system of a society".
 Hence an adoption of capitalist techniques and management skills in a mixed economy through multi-ownership system was permissible at that stage.

-Political restructuring

-China maintained her stance of a "socialist democracy", as it did not meant that China was to undergo changes that would make it a European democracy.
-It meant restructuring of the Chinese Communist Party so that it could better and more sufficiently be able to govern China, such as improvements in administration, simplification of bureaucracy and elimination of over-staffing.

 Overall significance

 The 13th Party Congress was remarkable in several ways.
 It launched China into accelerated economic development, ensuring a leadership succession as elder party members voluntarily resigned in favor of younger leaders, and fitting Marxism into "a new reality to fit reality" rather than bending "reality to theory".

 However concerns remains over several issues.
 First, the resignation of party elders did not mean that reformers could get along with reforms right away since these elders still held immense influence over the party.
 Secondly, Deng has arranged Zhao to be the First Vice-Chairman of the Central Military Commission without the assurance that he would succeed Deng as the leader of China.
 Third, accelerated economic development and greater opening for foreign influences would revive old questions of "spiritual pollution", "bourgeois liberalization," and the perennial issue of "Chinese essence vs. foreign value."
 Fourth, separation of party functions from the government and economic enterprises would affect the vested interests of millions.
 Lastly, the supremacy of the Four Cardinal Principles prohibited any rule other than the CCP and any freedom beyond what was permitted by the party.

 Overall, the Congress was a distinct success as it represented a consensus among disparate leaders to move the country forward economically but democracy, pluralism and human rights were issues were left unresolved.